 To be absolutely honest, we do not think one has to limit yourself to making “usucha” or “koicha” in order to enjoy matcha tea.
 Personally, we are very fond of making an in-between version.

-We use about 2g of matcha powder with 3-4 oz of water.
+We use about 2g of matcha powder with 3-4 oz of water and whisk it vigorously.
 This gives us a thicker matcha drink that lets you really enjoy the unique umami flavors and notes from the matcha blend.
-It also gives you the same lovely crema you get with usucha.
+It also gives you the same lovely “crema” you get with usucha.

-You can change the amount of water you use when making matcha tea, and we do not think there is a right or wrong way of making matcha tea.
-Understanding what usucha and koicha is and the relative amounts of matcha powder and water to use when making them is but a helpful reference point.
+You can change the amount of water you use when making matcha tea, and we think there’s really no right or wrong way of making matcha tea.
+Understanding what usucha and koicha is and the relative amounts of matcha powder and water to use when making them is only a helpful reference point!